-Since the PSU plan's inception in 2011, two payout cycles have occurred.
-The 2011 and 2012 PSU grants both vested at 100% as the earnings level attained during the performance cycles were more than sufficient to attain the targeted cumulative compound dividend growth rate to maintain the dividend payout ratio within the policy range of 65%-75%.
+Since the PSU plan's inception in 2011, three payout cycles have occurred.
+The 2011, 2012 and 2013 PSU grants all vested at 100% as the earnings level attained during the performance cycles were more than sufficient to attain the targeted cumulative compound dividend growth rate to maintain the dividend payout ratio within the policy range of 65%-75%.

 The PSU grants prior to 2014 had a maximum payout level of 100%.
-The 2014 PSU grants have a payout stretch of 125% to reinforce the incentive to outperform and reflect current market practices in PSU design.
+The 2014 and 2015 PSU grants have a maximum payout of 125% to reinforce the incentive to outperform and reflect current market practices in PSU design.

-For further details on each NEO's 2014 PSU award, see the "Summary compensation table" on page 64 of this management proxy circular or refer to the detailed NEO biographies in sections 10 and 11.
+For further details on each NEO's 2015 PSU award, see section 11.1 entitled Summary compensation table on page 65 or refer to the detailed NEO biographies in sections 10 and 11.